 The French artist Claude Monet was born in 1840 in Paris.
 He is regarded as one of the key artists of the Impressionist movement, which peaked around the mid-19th century.
 Claude Monet art work includes some of the most iconic paintings of the century.
 His father ran a grocery business, and his mother was a singer.

 Although he was raised as a Catholic, he became an Atheist.
-Some of his most highly-regarded paintings include the Haystacks series, the Houses of Parliament series, Rouen Cathedral series, Impression, Sunrise and Water Lilies (Nympheas).
-Each of these works and series have been hugely influential on subsequent generations of artists.
+Some of his most highly-regarded paintings include the Haystacks series, the Houses of Parliament series, Rouen Cathedral series, Impression, Sunrise, and Water Lilies (Nympheas).
+Each of these works and series has been hugely influential on subsequent generations of artists.

 A substantial portion of Monet art work was produced outdoors.
 He was accompanied by artists like Renoir and Sisley during many of his outdoor endeavours.
 Though Monet is regarded as one of the most important artists in history, he struggled greatly with depression and financial problems, even attempting suicide in 1867 following his father’s refusal to provide financial assistance after his first son was born.
 Shortly after this, Monet’s fortunes turned around when he won the patronage of Louis-Joachim Guadibert.